 16.03.2014 by Charles Burns

-The Oxford Shark (sometimes known as the Headington Shark) has always been one of my favourite sights in Oxford.
+The Oxford Shark (often known as the Headington Shark) has always been one of my favourite sights in Oxford.
 Something about it takes me back to my art-school days, when crazy things like this seemed normal and sane.
 That it has remained in place for so many years is extraordinary.